Children Who Wet the Bed: Causes and Treatment

 - Inadequate potty training.

-- Stress, nervousness, anxiety, changes in the home, separation from the parents, problems in school, fights with his siblings.
+- Stress, nervousness, anxiety, changes in the home, separation from the parents, problems in school, or fights with his siblings.

 - Starting too early, or too late, with potty training.